emorynlp/qa-it/README.md

 # QA-It: Non-referential It for Question Answering

-This project provides the QA-It corpus that can be used for the classification of non-referential *it*.
-Our dataset is unique; it is annotated on question answer pairs collected from multiple genres, which is useful for developing advanced question answering systems.
+The QA-It dataset provides manual annotation for the classification of non-referential *it*.
+Our dataset is unique because it is annotated on question answer pairs collected from multiple genres, which is useful for developing advanced question answering systems.
 Our annotation scheme makes clear distinctions between 4 types of pronominal *it*, and provides guidelines for many erroneous cases.

-* [QA-It: Classifying Non-Referential It for Question Answer Pairs](http://aclweb.org/anthology/P/P16/P16-3020.pdf), Timothy Lee, Alex Lutz, Jinho D. Choi, In Proceedings of the 54th Annual Meeting of the Association for Computational Linguistics: Student Research Workshop, ACL'16, Berlin, Germany, 2016 ([poster](https://www.slideshare.net/jchoi7s/classifying-nonreferential-it-for-question-answer-pairs)).
+* [QA-It: Classifying Non-Referential It for Question Answer Pairs](http://aclweb.org/anthology/P/P16/P16-3020.pdf), Timothy Lee, Alex Lutz, Jinho D. Choi, In Proceedings of the 54th Annual Meeting of the Association for Computational Linguistics: Student Research Workshop, ACL:SRW'16, Berlin, Germany, 2016 ([poster](https://www.slideshare.net/jchoi7s/classifying-nonreferential-it-for-question-answer-pairs)).
 * Download: [v1.0](https://github.com/emorynlp/qa-it/blob/master/qa-it-v1.0.tsv) (last updated: 10/20/2016).

 ## Format